Boyle County

 Another fascinating thread in the Boyle County hempstory is the narrative of Dennis and Diadaemia Doram.
 Dennis was born into slavery in 1796.
 His mother, Lydia Barbee was owned by General Thomas Barbee, who was also Lydia’s father.
 His father, Dennis Sr., was a free man.

 A provision in General Barbee’s will freed his enslaved progeny.
-His grandson Dennis, freed at age 31, was industrious, quickly establishing himself as a sharp businessman.
+His grandson Dennis, freed at age 31, quickly established himself as a sharp businessman.
 He married Diadaemia Gibson of St. Louis in 1830.
 One of the Dennis’s documented business is a ropewalk he operated between 1835-1839 in Danville.
-Some evidence suggests he operated as many as 3 ropewalks including one in Shelby City and another in Goresbury.
+Some evidence suggests he may have operated as many as 3 ropewalks including one in Shelby City and another in Goresbury.

 Dennis Doram owned as many as 11 enslaved people.
 He often entered into contracts with these enslaved people that offered freedom in exchange for their labor over a period of time.